-By accurately quantifying tissue oxygen saturation and hemoglobin concentration and distribution, we provide an early warning system for complications due to compromised circulation, including diabetic foot ulcers.
+By accurately quantifying tissue oxygen saturation and hemoglobin concentration and distribution, Clarifi™ provides an early warning system for complications due to compromised circulation, including diabetic foot ulcers.

 Tissue oxygen saturation is a necessary, but insufficient indicator of tissue health.
-Clarifi’s ability to measure hemoglobin concentration and distribution in the papillary and reticular dermis reveals otherwise unavailable insight into the delivery of oxygen-carrying hemoglobin to the capillary network.
+The ability of Clarifi™ to measure hemoglobin concentration and distribution in the papillary and reticular dermis reveals otherwise unavailable insight into the delivery of oxygen-carrying hemoglobin to the capillary network.

 *This information is intended for general guidance only and should not be interpreted as specific medical, diagnostic, or therapeutic recommendations.